Filsoniana: Description

 When tested with potassium hydroxide solution (K), both the thallus and apothecia turn purple, indicating the presence of anthraquinone compounds, specifically those related to the chemical parietin.
 This characteristic, along with its lobed or scaly growth form and distinctive cellular structure, distinguishes Filsoniana from the related genus Caloplaca.
-Additionally, genetic analysis places Filsoniana in a distinct group within the larger Teloschistaceae family.
+Additionally, genetic analysis places Filsoniana in a distinct group within the larger family Teloschistaceae.